SuleimanFarah/sunpy/ORG/Coordination-Meeting-2020-Notes.md

     * No new examples made to date.
 Something like learn.astropy.org would be great
     * Proposal suggests using pytest-cov, codecov, python-api-inspect - are there any other tools we should be using? flake-8

-* Danny's project - *Further developement for NDCube 2.0*
+* Danny's project - *Further development for NDCube 2.0*
   * Priorities:
     * Support for gWCS (8-14)
     * Resampling - so the work on reproject